Davidj361/cuTPS/README.md

 6. If you don't want to type 'origin master' every time you push or pull then:
   - If you're in the 3004 VM `git branch --set-upstream master origin/master`
   - If your're **not** in the 3004 VM `git branch -u origin/master`

+## Repository Structure

+- common - Contains all classes that are common between the client and server
+- resources - Contains all non source code files eg. SQL and DB files
+- cuTPSServer - Contains all source code for the cuTPS server
+- cuTPSClient - Contains all source code for the cuTPS client